jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 - Dropout (0.5) for regularization
 - Softmax output layer for classification
 - Adam optimizer with learning rate 0.001
+- Early stopping with patience=8 to prevent overfitting
-- Trained for 15 epochs
+- Trained for up to 30 epochs (may stop earlier with early stopping)

 ### VGG16 Transfer Learning Model
 - We're using VGG16 (pretrained on ImageNet) as our foundation
 - We've removed the top classification layers (include_top=False)
-- **We're fine-tuning the last 4 convolutional layers**
+- We're fine-tuning the last 4 convolutional layers
 - We're applying global average pooling to simplify feature maps
 - The classifier contains:
   - Two dense layers (256→128 units)